What is a city if not a clearing in a forest? And what in turn is our little Norbiton, if not a clearing in the forests of the city?

 There are forests malign and benign.
 Humboldt had no doubt into which category the forests of the upper Orinoco and the Casiquiare fell.

 And yet the forest was not empty.
 Humboldt was less interested in classifying new species, in the end, than in understanding how the species he found there were governed by underlying truths of geology or landscape; geology and landscape also govern the social organisation of the inhabitants of the forest.
-For Humboldt’s forests of the Casiquiare and Orinoco were peopled forests, his vast meandering cosmic writings thereupon social as much as scientific.
+For Humboldt’s forests of the Casiquiare and Orinoco were in fact and contrary to his perception peopled forests, his vast meandering cosmic writings thereupon social as much as scientific.

 If the forest felt empty, it was because it had been depopulated, whether by missionaries, disease, white conquerers, cannibal headhunters.
-They had retreated from sight.
-His advance was finally stopped by weariness, sickness, and rumours of poison darts criss-crossing the dark boughs.
-But before he turned back downriver, Humboldt fantasised great riverine economies proliferating there in the forest, that tangle of rivers which currently cut the land to ribbons become productive waterways, carrying goods, people, civilisation.
+The inhabitants had retreated from sight.
+Humboldt's advance was finally stopped by weariness, sickness, and rumours of poison darts criss-crossing the dark boughs.
+But before he turned back downriver, he fantasised great riverine economies proliferating there in the forest, that tangle of rivers which currently cut the land to ribbons become productive waterways, carrying goods, people, civilisation.
 In some distant future, he foresaw incorrectly, all this would be laced together by the harmony of commerce.

 There is, properly, no wilderness which is not or has not been home to someone.
 The Amazon forests overlie great stone cities; the benign forests of North America were streaked through by the gaiety of fleet-footed tribes.